miguelalarcos/learn_programming_with_Python/modules.rst

 Modules
 =======

 Your normally don't write all the code in only one file.
-The best approach is to aggrupe functionality for file.
+The best approach is to aggrupe functionality related to something specific in one file.

 Imagine a file called *mathlib.py* that contains the next code::